connormurray2/bsv-skills-center/network-topology/nodes/sv-node/chronicle-release.md

 * **Restoration of Bitcoin's Original Protocol**: The Chronicle release aims to restore the original Bitcoin protocol by re-installing specific opcodes and removing listed restrictions, while also balancing stability for businesses that depend on the current state.
 * **Transaction Digest Algorithms**: The BSV Blockchain will now support the Original Transaction Digest Algorithm (OTDA), in addition to the current BIP143 digest algorithm, ensuring compatibility and flexibility for developers and users.
 This restores the original Bitcoin transaction digest algorithm, enabling developers to have greater flexibility in utilizing Bitcoin Script.
 Usage of the OTDA will require setting the new CHRONICLE \[`0x20`] sighash flag.
 * **Selective Malleability Restrictions:** The Chronicle Release removes restrictions that were put in place to prevent transaction malleability.
-To address concerns about the reintroduction of sources of transaction malleability, the application of malleability restrictions will depend on the usage of the new CHRONICLE \[`0x20`] sighash flag.
-Transactions signed with CHRONICLE enabled will allow relaxed rules, removing strict enforcement of malleability-related constraints.
-This flexibility is agnostic to the number of signatures in a transaction.
-The restrictions relevant to the CHRONICLE flag are:
+To address concerns about the reintroduction of sources of transaction malleability, the application of malleability restrictions will depend on the usage of existing Transaction Version field.
+Transactions signed with any version value greater than `0x00000001` will be evaluated without any malleability-related restrictions.
+Transactions signed with a value of `0x00000001` will adhere to the pre-Chronicle malleability-related restrictions.
+The restrictions relevant to this behavior:
   * Minimal Encoding Requirement
   * Low S Requirement for Signatures
   * NULLFAIL and NULLDUMMY check for `OP_CHECKSIG` and `OP_CHECKMULTISIG`